X

 Second, the further you walk from the Shibuya Crossing, the less likely you are to run into non-Japanese people.
 I ran into a total of two American-looking people in Shibuya, and they turned out to be transplants.
 As you will find out, this is not the case in Shinjuku, where I saw tour group after tour group being led through the area.

-Overall, for all its flashing lights and signs, Shibuya seemed a little less kitsch-y, less of a tourist magnet, more diverse in terms of types of streets and areas, and more “authentic” Tokyo than Shinjuku.
+Overall, for all its flashing lights and signs, Shibuya seemed a little less kitsch-y, less of a tourist magnet, more diverse in terms of types of streets and areas, and more “local” Tokyo than Shinjuku (though still quite touristy compared to other neighborhoods obviously, and nothing like old Tokyo).
 But this does not mean Shinjuku is without its charms, especially Golden Gai – tune back in tomorrow for that!

 Where to Go in Shibuya

 Below is a list of some of the places I explored in Shibuya, plus a couple of other suggestions from locals.
-Enjoy!
+Enjoy while you’re staying in Shibuya yourself!

 • Excelsior Caffe: This two-floor coffee shop was a great place to start my day.
 I would order an iced latte and snacks, then look out onto the crowds starting to pour into Shibuya in the morning while preparing myself for a day of walking and exploring.